Skip to main contentSkip to data table

 Version increments when APY source resolution, source arbitration, history semantics, PYS scoring logic, or eligibility rules for discovered yield sources change.

-Pharos tracks yield-bearing stablecoins and computes a risk-adjusted ranking via the Pharos Yield Score (PYS).
+Pharos tracks native stablecoin yield plus selected lending opportunities and computes a risk-adjusted ranking via the Pharos Yield Score (PYS).
 Core rankings publish hourly using a source-aware APY resolution strategy, while slower supplemental-source families refresh on a separate four-hour lane.
 Alternative sources are retained when multiple valid yield paths exist, address-first identity is used before symbol fallback, curated exact-pool overrides can cover named non-stablecoin venues, confidence-weighted arbitration selects the primary row, and published lending suggestions exclude Resolv / USR-linked venues so broken wrapper ecosystems do not surface as recommended base-asset routes.
+Eligible tracked wrapper variants can also surface their native/wrapper sources as linked parent routes, so parent assets such as BOLD can show yBOLD and sBOLD context without removing the variants' own rows.
+The curated auto-discovery lane also pins current Felix, Sovryn, Loopscale, Resupply, Sovryn XUSD, and Anzens exact venues when they pass the normal source-quality gates, and the allowlist now includes reviewed Tier C venues such as AutoFinance, Neverland, Metrom, Mystic Finance, Bitway, and Frankencoin.
+Future allowlist rounds start from the monthly unmatched-high-TVL audit queue and protocol-category gate rather than broad protocol hunting.
+Rate-derived coverage includes cgUSD, USDN, BENJI, WTGXX, USTBL, EUTBL, and wiTRY, while commodity exact-pool coverage includes XAUT on Lista Lending and PAXG on Hydration.
 Published lending-opportunity rows now also require observable venue TVL and a size floor of at least 0.1% of the tracked stablecoin's current supply before they can become the live recommendation.
-PYS is now benchmark-aware: it keeps raw APY as the base term, adds a modest slice of row-level benchmark spread, and only then applies the safety and consistency penalties.
+PYS is benchmark-aware and source-risk-aware, with missing source-risk evidence treated as neutral.
+Royco Dawn structured-tranche rows now attach senior and junior opportunities to the tracked underlying stablecoin when the deposit token resolves, using opportunity-level tranche safety for PYS without changing the underlying Report Card score.
+Midas mMEV now has a curated NAV-oracle row, and Curve Savings crvUSD now follows the active on-chain profit-unlock stream instead of a trailing exchange-rate delta; pre-launch assets remain manifest-visible as intentional gaps but cannot publish into the live leaderboard before launch.

 Update cadence